Technology Management, Bachelor of Applied Science

 Please see Academic Advisor to receive a copy of this form specific to your concentration.

 Students must earn a C or better for all courses in Areas F, G, and H. The minimum GPA for graduation is 2.25.
-No more than 39 semester hours in Technology Management and traditional Business courses (excluding Economics) can be transferred to Areas F, G, and H.

 The health & wellness requirement may be fulfilled by taking one - two (2) credit hour health or wellness course OR two one (1) credit hour health or wellness activity courses.

 The Office of Career Services is responsible for assisting students with opportunities for professional employment and for internships.